 Our group aims to identify novel regulators of lipid metabolism that have the potential to be targeted for therapeutic intervention.
 In collaboration with the Molecular Metabolism and Aging Laboratory at the Baker Institute, we have utilised our ties with collaborators at the University of California, Los Angeles (UCLA) to access a specialised discovery platform called the Hybrid Mouse Diversity Panel (HMDP).
 The HMDP is designed to associate genetic variability with phenotypes of interest across 100+ strains of mice.
-Previous studies using this approach have focussed on the DNA level to identify novel regulators.
+Previous studies using this approach have focused on the DNA level to identify novel regulators.
 However, we have taken the unique approach to perform discovery studies at the protein level in collaboration with one of Australia’s leading proteomics experts.
 We have combined state-of-the-art analyses of HMDP liver proteins with cutting-edge measurement of liver and blood lipids here at the Baker Institute.
 To our knowledge, by using this combined approach we have generated the largest discovery platform of its kind in the world, maximising our opportunity to identify novel regulators of lipid metabolism.

 We have a particular focus on identifying: